input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

 by appending a 32-bit Cyclic Redundancy Code checksum (`CRC32`) to the end of the address.
-This way, the full address is [generated](https://github.com/input-output-hk/cardano-sl/blob/2f3c7df7d324bc056fefe0fce856e39a692f6d9f/src/Pos/Binary/Address.hs#L50) with the following rule, where `+` is concatenation:
+This way, the full address is [generated](https://github.com/input-output-hk/cardano-sl/blob/2f3c7df7d324bc056fefe0fce856e39a692f6d9f/src/Pos/Binary/Address.hs#L50) with the following rule, where `+` means concatenation:

 	address' ← type + address_hash(x)
 	address ← toBase58(address' + crc32(address'))